lintweaker/xmos-native-dsd/README.md

 Linux native DSD playback support
 =================================
+[09-nov-15]

+Add support for Aune X1S and experimental support for Hegel HD12 DSD

 [21-aug-15]

 Add support for Gustard DAC-X20U

 [29-may-15]

 Added support for JLsounds I2SoverUSB

 [28-mar-15]

 With kernel 3.19.1 and up all needed DSD support and native DSD device patches are included in the mainline kernel.